 The same thing applies to the sense we make of the world.
 If we are loved we learn that we are loveable, and

 As Daughters of Narcissistic Mothers, of course, either we weren't loved, or

 were loved very dysfunctionally - and so that's the connection we have.

-And her messages acted like affirmations, creating those neural pathways: You can't do that!
+And our mothers' messages acted like affirmations, creating those neural pathways: You can't do

+that!
 You're useless.
 You never achieve anything.
 You're not worth looking after.
 Nobody likes you.
 You're no good.
-You're worthless.

 Even if our mother didn't teach us this in as many words, we humans are very clever at gathering

 evidence and coming to conclusions.
 Which again is a very useful trait but can backfire.
 Because we'll experience